Liu Guoxuan: The Battle of Penghu

-In 1683, Emperor Kangxi sent Admiral Shi Lang to attack Tungning with about 21,000 men and 238 warships.
+In 1683, the Kangxi Emperor sent Admiral Shi Lang to attack Tungning with about 21,000 men and 238 warships.
 Liu Guoxuan led the Penghu defense fleet to drive back Shi Lang before a major hurricane struck, which was successful.

 After the hurricane ended, the forces engaged in battle once again.
 Liu predicted that the Qing navy would send a small detachment around the battle to land directly on his land base so he had archers and cannons on the beaches along with a detachment of soldiers.
-Shi Lang's navy took the Hujing Island and the Tongpan Island on July 12th.
+Shi Lang's navy took the Hujing Island and the Tongpan Island on July 12.
 During the battle, the Qing navy smashed and broke Liu's formation.

 Due to the better equipped Qing navy, most of the Tungning fleet was under the ocean within an hour.
 Liu's fleet surrendered when they had run out of ammunition to continue fighting.
 Their land base was also taken by many skilled Qing generals.
-It was said that Mazu, a chinese sea goddess personally aided Shi Lang in defeating Liu.
+It was said that Mazu, a Chinese sea goddess personally aided Shi Lang in defeating Liu.